-Glimpse history through fascinating old images of Camden, in Greater London.
+Enjoy a glimpse of history through fascinating old images of Camden, Greater London, England.

 In the 1970s, local residents in some parts of Camden were rehoused, with the vacant premises due for demolition.